ellemouton/website/content/drafts/taproot-prelims.md

 MuSig2 work so that the follow-up articles are more easily digestible.
 There are better articles out there for you if you want to get into the nitty-gritty of these topics and of course you can always go checkout the BIPs if you are brave:
-Schnorr signatures, taproot outputs, Tapscript, MuSig2.
+Schnorr signatures, Taproot outputs, Tapscript, MuSig2.
 [TODO: liiiinks].

 Ok, enough chit-chat.
 Onto the good stuff!